bergie/VIE/README.md

 ## Development

-VIE development is coordinated using Git.
-[VIE@IKS](https://github.com/IKS/VIE) is the canonical "blessed repository", with actual development happening at [VIE@bergie](https://github.com/bergie/VIE).
+VIE development is coordinated using Git at [bergie/VIE](https://github.com/bergie/VIE).

 Feel free to [report issues](https://github.com/bergie/VIE/issues) or send [pull requests](http://help.github.com/pull-requests/) if you have ideas for pushing VIE forward.
 Contributions that include their own unit tests appreciated!